cjohansen/virtuoso/README.md

 practice, each page only has a single feature at this point).

 Features are rendered in two distinct layers: the app layer, and the modal layer.
-The idea behind this is that there isn't much of a point in rendering the underlying page when focus is on a modal.
+The idea behind this is that there isn't much point in rendering the underlying page when focus is on a modal.

 Every change causes a feature's `:feature/prepare` function to be called with